Facebook: Automation is a ‘blunt instrument’ for interpreting context around banned content

-Facebook has long touted the efficacy of its AI-powered tools for helping weed out prohibited content, but the company today conceded that its technology is simply not up to meeting a recent European Court of Justice (ECJ) ruling requiring the company to use automated filters to detect defamatory content.
+Facebook has long touted the efficacy of its AI-powered tools for helping weed out prohibited content, but the company today conceded that its technology is simply not up to meeting a recent European Court of Justice (ECJ) ruling requiring it to use automated filters to detect defamatory content.

 Earlier this month, the ECJ arrived at a controversial ruling in a case brought by Austrian Green politician Eva Glawischnig-Piesczek against Facebook Ireland, where the social media giant’s EU HQ is based.
-The original complaint stemmed from 2016, when an anonymous Facebook user posted an article from an Austrian newspaper that discussed Glawischnig-Piesczek and her party’s views on immigration — alongside the article, the Facebook user also posted some comments involving words such as “traitor,” “corrupt,” and “fascist.”
+The original complaint goes back to 2016, when an anonymous Facebook user posted an article from an Austrian newspaper discussing Glawischnig-Piesczek and her party’s views on immigration — alongside comments involving words such as “traitor,” “corrupt,” and “fascist.”

 After Facebook failed to remove the post or pass on the user’s real identity, the Austrian Green Party pursued the social media giant through local Austrian courts, which ruled that Facebook should delete the original post and every verbatim re-posting.
-This ruling applied globally, not just to Austria or the European Union, which led Facebook to challenge it at Europe’s highest court, which subsequently agreed that Facebook must remove such postings from its platform globally.
-While the implications of this generated criticism over whether a single European country should be able to dictate which content another country can view, digging into the details of the case revealed that Facebook would likely have to use automated tools and filters to identify social media posts that were regarded as “identical” or “equivalent” content, which may completely ignore the context in which a post is shared.
+This ruling was to apply globally, not just to Austria or the European Union.
+This led Facebook to challenge the ruling at Europe’s highest court, which subsequently agreed that Facebook must remove such postings from its platform globally.
+While the decision generated criticism over whether a single European country should be able to dictate which content another country can view, digging into the details of the case revealed that Facebook would likely have to use automated tools and filters to identify social media posts that were regarded as “identical” or “equivalent” in content, which may completely ignore the context in which a post is shared.

-The upshot of this is that perfectly legal posts on Facebook’s platform could end up in the cross-fire, simply because the company’s AI-powered algorithms aren’t smart enough to identify the context of a post or any nuances in the sentiment behind it.
+The upshot of this is that perfectly legal posts on Facebook’s platform could end up in the cross fire, simply because the company’s AI-powered algorithms aren’t smart enough to identify the context of a post or any nuances in the sentiment behind it.

 “This judgment has major implications for online freedom of expression around the world,” noted Thomas Hughes, executive director at freedom of speech campaigners Article 19, at the time.
 “Compelling social media platforms like Facebook to automatically remove posts regardless of their context will infringe our right to free speech and restrict the information we see online.
 The judgment does not take into account the limitations of technology when it comes to automated filters.”